Miami (OH) vs. North Texas Frisco Football Classic NCAA Football Odds, Plays and Insights | December 23, 2021

 Miami (OH) Stats and Trends

-- The RedHawks have covered the spread twice this season when favored by 2.5 points or more (in five chances).
+- The RedHawks have been favored by 2.5 points or more five times this season and have covered the spread in two of them.

 - Miami (OH)'s games this year have gone over the total in six out of 12 opportunities (50%).